e-n-f/the-c-programming-language/README.md

 * [5.10-echo3.c](5.10-echo3.c)

+Doing the conversion also means I'm using a variable-length array, which isn't in K&R at all because it's too new.

 I'm also going to talk about `stderr` because it's wrong to send error messages to the standard output.
 We haven't introduced `exit` yet so the natural way of exiting if the arguments are wrong doesn't work yet, but it's in `main` so we can `return` it.
+(Or are K&R saving not-at-the-end `return` for later?)

 K&R have `main` return the number of matching lines, without mentioning that this is counter to the usual behavior of main's return value.